piotrpasterak/ETL/README.rst

 and has been tested on Windows operation system.

 Kivy has been chosen as Ux framework, also Kivy language (.kv) is in use.

+For documentation generation from reStructuredText (.rst) files Sphinx documentation generator is used.